amirjalali65/armv8-sike/README.md

 The efficient implementation of SIKE protocol on ARMv8 high-perforamnce processors.
 The finite field arithmetic implementation is developed by the state-of-the-art implementation techniques, taking advantage of ARMv8 64-bit general purpose registers combined with ASIMD vectorization.
 The field multiplication is designed and developed using one- and two-level additive Karatsuba method.
 The independent multiplications are implemented using both AArch64 and ASIMD hand-crafted assembly using an interleaved technique  to maximize the pipeline throuhput and efficiency of the library.

 The submitted SIKE proposal contains the optimized implementation of SIKEp503 and SIKEp751 on different platforms.
-This repositoy contains the missing implementation for optimized portable implementation of SIKEp964 and highly-optimized implementation of SIKEp503, SIKEp751, and SIKEp964 on ARMv8 platforms.
+This repositoy contains the highly-optimized implementation of SIKEp503, SIKEp751, and SIKEp964 on ARMv8 platforms.

 ## Content
-[Optimized_Implementation](https://github.com/amirjalali65/armv8-sike/tree/master/Optimized_Implementation/portable): In addition to the optimized implementation of SIKE mechanism which is submitted to the NIST standardization, this directory contains the portable version of optimized implementation of SIKEp964.

 [SIKEp503](https://github.com/amirjalali65/armv8-sike/tree/master/SIKEp503): Optimized implementaion of SIKEp503 using only 64-bit general registers (Designed and developed by Matthew Campagna)

 [SIKEp503_mixed](https://github.com/amirjalali65/armv8-sike/tree/master/SIKEp503_mixed): Optimized implementation of SIKEp503 using the mixture of general registers and ASIMD vectorization hand-written assembly.